pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/audit-logs.md

 Pulumi's audit logs allow you to account for the activity your users are taking within your organization.
-These logs are available to organizations with an Enterprise level subscription.
+These logs are available to organizations on the Pulumi Business Critical Edition.
 The logs are immutable and and record all user actions.
 Auditing makes the activity of members in an organization attributable.
 The logs capture the UNIX timestamp of the event, the user